When will my grass seed grow?

 Fail to prepare, prepare to fail

 Sometimes, despite our very best intentions, our seedbed pièce de résistance doesn’t quite go to plan, and it’s ok to admit that.
 Preparing a seedbed from scratch isn’t easy and sometimes corners are cut to simply get the job done.
-However, if there’s a few things you’ve missed such as removing weeds and debris, raking the area to get good seed to soil contact, or just chucking the seed down and hoping for the best – then you may encounter some issues later on.
-Try to follow the instructions on our website – if you’re not sure, or you think something is amiss – get in contact with us.
+However, if you’ve missed a few things, such as removing weeds and debris, raking the area to get good seed-to-soil contact, or just chucking the seed down and hoping for the best, you may encounter some issues later on.
+Try to follow the instructions on our website.
+If you’re not sure or think something is amiss, get in contact with us.
 We want you to have a nice lawn, too.

 But I don’t want to wait…